temperlang/shopping-cart-demo/temper/price.temper.md

 ## Price type

 A price is an amount of an [ISO 4217] currency.
-For example, 100 Japanese Yen is represented as `{ currencyCode: "JPY", amount: 100 }`.
+For example, 2000 Japanese Yen is represented as `{ "currencyCode": "JPY", "amount": 2000 }`.
 The amount may be positive, zero, or negative.

     @json
     export class Price(

-A currency code is a string identifying the currency.
+currencyCode is a string identifying the currency.
 For example, "USD" represents US dollars.
 See also [the active codes list].

       public currencyCode: String,

-An amount of the currency.
+Amount is the amount of the currency.
 ISO 4217 currency entries include a *minorUnit* value, the number of digits after the decimal point.
 That many digits of amount are after the decimal points.